2002 Family Circle Cup

 The 2002 Family Circle Cup was a women's tennis tournament and the 30th edition of the Family Circle Cup.
-This WTA Tier I Event was held at the Family Circle Tennis Center in Charleston, South Carolina, United States.
+This WTA Tier I event was held from April 15 through April 21, 1997 at the Family Circle Tennis Center in Charleston, South Carolina, United States.
+Unseeded Iva Majoli won the singles title.
 Unseeded Iva Majoli won the singles title.